atsepkov/vim-tabularity/README.md

 Common Use Cases
 ================

+Have you ever copy-pasted a chunk of code from the web only to be stuck with a bunch of line numbers that you must manually remove? `tabularity#Do()` solves that problem.
+I mapped mine to `<Tab><Space>`:

+	nnoremap <Tab><Space> :call tabularity#Do()<CR>

+Now when faced with that situation, I navigate to one of the problematic lines, invoke Tabularity and enter the following macro to delete the first word on the given line:

+	<Home>dw

+Like magic, all consecutive lines starting with a line number will have the number removed (without touching line numbers in any other section, that you may wish to preserve).

+Tabularity also picks up where Tabular left off.
 Tabular plugin lets you effortlessly align multiple rows by specifying a pivoting character sequence to use.
-Unfortunately, it will erroneously align parent element in this Perl hash when using `=>` for alignment:
+Unfortunately, it will erroneously align parent element to children in this Perl hash when using `=>` for alignment:

 	foo => {
 		bar => 1,